Cognigy/Documentation/docs/en/docs/voicegateway/references/sip-response-codes.md

 - Check Cognigy AI logs for any error log messages that could indicate the root cause.

-If you cannot resolve your issue, please contact Cognigy Cutsomer Support.
+If you cannot resolve your issue, please contact Cognigy Customer Support.